forge42dev/react-input-mask/README.md

 The design philosophy behind React Input Mask is to provide a simple API that is easy to use and understand via a hook instead of a component.

-It is also designed to be used with Remix.run and other server-side rendering frameworks.
+It is also designed to be used with Next.js and Remix.run and other server-side rendering frameworks.

 ## Installation
 React Input Mask can be installed via npm or yarn: